PladsElsker/story-book-generator/README.md

 - Basic natural language analysis and embbeding database?
 - Split characters and background?

+Input: A markdown file for a paragraph.
+A repository of previously generated images and associated annotations.
+An annotation is a text associated to a generated image, could be the original light novel text or a reasoning about the image.
+Annotations are optimized to be searched when generating the next image.

+Output: One image representing the paragraph, along with the annotation of the image.

 ### Mobile consumption

 - Consume the audio and video easily from a cellphone while traveling.
 - Web server + mobile browser for real time generation?
 - offline generation and save generated story on a mobile app?
 This is probably more realistic.

+Input: